Midnight Episode

-Midnight Episode is a 1950 British thriller mystery film directed by Gordon Parry.
+Midnight Episode is a 1950 British thriller mystery film directed by Gordon Parry and starring Stanley Holloway, Leslie Dwyer, Reginald Tate and Meredith Edwards.
+The screenplay was by Paul Vincent Carroll, David Evans and William Templeton from an adaptation by Rita Barisse and Reeve Tyler of the 1938 novel Monsieur La Souris by Georges Simenon.

-It is based on the novel Monsieur La Souris written by Georges Simenon in the year 1938, and adapted for screen by Rita Barisse.
-It featured Stanley Holloway, Leslie Dwyer, Reginald Tate and Meredith Edwards in the lead roles.

 The film was released in United States on 19 May 1955.

 Plot

 An indigent street performer of Shakesperian verse chances upon a wallet filled with money and private papers.
 For its loser's desperate acquaintances, the papers have more value than any finder could conceive.
 A value for them its retrieval makes imperative, and, for the seemingly- fortunate finder, its longed-for riches only involve him in their violent world, and in more trouble than he ever knew, as a poorer man.